daranzolin/OLDdaranzolin.github.io/_posts/2018-05-11-ages-ggplot.markdown

 The visualization I've selected for reproduction is [U.S. Population by Age and Sex.](https://beta.observablehq.com/@mbostock/u-s-population-by-age-and-sex/3)
-What caught my attention was how the interelationship between three variables (Age, Gender, and Population) was visualized so cleanly within one, two-dimensional space.
+What caught my attention was how the interelationship between three variables (Age, Gender, and Population) was visualized so handsomely within one, two-dimensional space.
 It's just a badass chart.
 All I knew to start was that I would eventually and somehow use the `fill` option in ggplot.
 The rest was making the way by walking.

 ### Getting the Data